oracle/coherence-spring-sockshop-sample/README.md

 be enough if you want to experiment by scaling individual services, look at tracing data in Jaeger, monitor services via Prometheus and Grafana, or make API calls directly via Swagger UI.

-To do all of the above, you need to deploy the services into a managed Kubernetes cluster in the cloud, by following the same set of steps described above (except for port forwarding, which is not necessary), and performing a few additional steps.
+To do all the above, you need to deploy the services into a managed Kubernetes cluster in the cloud, by following the same set of steps described above (except for port forwarding, which is not necessary), and performing a few additional steps.